 Located in the township of Elk Grove, Ipswich is a small hamlet situated at 42° 70’ 7” N 90° 41’ 0” W in Lafayette County in the south west of Wisconsin.
 To the north west is the town of Platteville, which is just across the Grant County boundary.

 Population:- As it is not incorporated & has no legal boundaries, there are no population figures for Ipswich, Wisconsin, although as it comprises only a few scattered farmsteads, the number is likely to be very small.
-Elk Grove Township’s population in 2008 was only 504.
+Elk Grove Township’s population in 2010 was 551.

 How to get there:-